tcfw/evntsrc/docs/websocket/PROTOCOL.md

 ## Replay
 The replay command passes a request to start replaying events starting at a particular timestamp.
-Replays are rebroadcasted to all subscribers through the related channel
+Replays are rebroadcasted to all subscribers through the related subject
 ```
 {
   "cmd":"replay",
-  "channel":"evntsrc.github.com", //Channel to replay from (no wildcards)
+  "subject":"evntsrc.github.com", //subject to replay from (no wildcards)
   "startTime": "2018-01-01 00:00:00 +1000" //Time to start replays from (flexible format using github.com/simplereach/timeutils)
   "filter": { //Filter the replay (optional)
     // TBC